Quickstart

 4. Choose `Workspace`, enter `Name`, choose `Access Level`, and choose `Expiration`.

-7. Store the secret in a server-side secret manager or environment variable, then record who owns the integration and where the key is stored.
+7. Store the secret in a server-side secret manager or environment variable.
+Then record who owns the integration and where the key is stored.

-- Open the app, switch to the target workspace, then go to `Settings` and the `API Keys` tab.
+- Open the app, switch to the target workspace, then go to `Settings` and open the `API Keys` tab.

 - Name the key after the system that owns it, such as `Website Signup Form` or `CRM Nightly Sync`.